zDevelopers/ZePS-GUI/README.md

 # If you don't want to remove all the cache for the routing API (because it auto-clears when needed),
 # you should delete the cache/twig/ directory only (but, delete it!): rm -rf cache/twig/*
 rm -rf cache/*

+# Then build the front according to the Run section below
 ```

 ## Run